Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Open Enrollment vs. Annual Enrollment

 Do you know the difference between open and annual enrollment?
-Benefits open enrollment is a special enrollment period for making changes to health insurance plans, while annual enrollment is a broader opportunity to modify all benefits and healthcare plans annually.
+Open enrollment is a special period for making changes to health insurance plans, while annual enrollment is a broader opportunity to modify all benefits and healthcare plans annually.
 The annual enrollment period typically spans from November to mid-December, but the exact dates may vary depending on the employer.
 Changes made during annual enrollment usually take effect on January 1 of the following year.

 Active vs. Passive Open Enrollment